simonwoerpel/medienrevolte.de/src/projects.md

 {% if site.projects %}
 {% assign projects = site.projects | sort: 'ordering' %}

-## Here are a few in-depth descriptions about projects I worked on:
+### Here are a few in-depth descriptions about projects I worked on during my time at CORRECTIV:

   <ul>
   {% for project in projects %}